 THE ILANOT REVIEW, “FOR THE LOVE OF BUBBIE FAY” January 2014

-Cousins navigating a complicated relationship with their judgmental grandmother, a Disney-themed Bat Mitzvah, a conversion to Christianity and more.
+Cousins navigate a complicated relationship with their judgmental grandmother.
+The story also features a Disney-themed Bat Mitzvah, a conversion to Christianity, and more.

 MIDWESTERN GOTHIC, “A FRESH LIFE” July 2011